 Responses from generative AI platforms pull from all information that has ever been published on the internet, including information published by prejudiced humans.
 AI responses can perpetuate biases.
 Be aware of potential biases and always critically evaluate information generated.
 Seek diverse perspectives from mentors, peers, and industry professionals from varied backgrounds to counteract biased viewpoints from generative AI tools.

-Career Prompt Engineering
+Career Prompt Engineering for Generative AI Tools

-2. Never enter sensitive personal information (examples include your name, email address, physical address, social security number, passwords, etc.) into Copilot or any other AI tool.
+- Never enter sensitive personal information (examples include your name, email address, physical address, social security number, passwords, etc.) into Copilot or any other AI tool.

-8. Copilot will never replace the guidance of a career advisor or other trusted human.
+- Generative AI will never replace the guidance of a career advisor or other trusted human.
 We provide tips in the prompts on when the expertise of your career advisor will be of the utmost importance.